ChibiOS/ChibiOS/readme.txt

 - FIX: Fixed duplicate STM32_GPT_USE_TIM8 definition in some mcuconf.h files (bug #431).
 - FIX: Fixed possible unalignment in GCC Cortex-M scatter files (bug #430).
+- NEW: Added SPI4/SPI5/SPI6 support to the STM32v1 SPIv1 low level driver.
 - NEW: Added chvprintf() and chsnprintf() functions to the chprintf module.
 - NEW: Added a new function shellExit() to the shell.
 It allows to exit the shell from any command handler.